iced-rs/iced_aw/README.md

 Please take a look into our examples on how to use floating elements.

 Enable this widget with the feature `floating_element`.
-To enable predefined styles for buttons, enable the feature `colors`.

 ### Modal